Probabilistic $K$-mean with local alignment for clustering and motif discovery in functional data: Fundings

 Among existing tools for time series motif discovery, we consider the recent \emph{Matrix Profile} \citep[][see Supplementary Material]{yeh2016,yeh2018}.
 This tool discovers the top \emph{ motif pairs} in a time series and, for each of these pairs, provides all the ``neighboring'' subseries, i.e.~all the subseries with distance less than $R$ from the motif pair.
 The same radius $R$ is used for all the top motif pairs.
-We consider again the two simulation scenarios introduced in Subsection~\ref{subsec:N20_K2-10-10} (see Fig.~\ref{fig:data_scenario1} and Supplementary Material), focusing on two specifications: the simple case of short curves and low noise level ($l=200$ and $\sigma=0.1$), and the complex case of long curves and high noise level ($l=500$ and $\sigma=2$).
-For probKMA-based discovery, we use the same parameters as in Subsection~\ref{subsec:N20_K2-10-10} ($K=2,3$, minimum motif lengths $c=40, 50, 60$, and $20$ random initializations for each $(K,c)$).
+We consider again the two simulation scenarios introduced in Subsection~\ref{subsec:N20_K2-10-10}, focusing on two specifications: the simple case of short curves and low noise level ($l=200$ and $\sigma=0.1$), and the complex case of long curves and high noise level ($l=500$ and $\sigma=2$).
+For probKMA-based discovery, we use the same parameters as in Subsection~\ref{subsec:N20_K2-10-10}.
 We run Matrix Profile on one ``time series'' obtained by concatenating the 20 curves one after the other, and using different choices of radius (from $R=1$ to $R=150$).
 Since the tool requires also the motif length as input, we use the true motif length $c=60$ \cite[a newer implementation of Matrix Profile, introduced in][can find all motif pairs in a given range of lengths]{linardi2018}.
 Table~\ref{tab:comp_matrix_profile} reports results for simulation scenario (1).
 Both probKMA-based motif discovery and Matrix Profile discover the two motifs in the simple case ($l=200$, $\sigma=0.1$).
 However, when curves are longer and motifs noisier (complex case, $l=500$, $\sigma=2$), Matrix Profile fails to find Motif 1, and includes many false positives in Motif 2.
 When the radius is large ($R>100$), it does correctly identify a small number of occurrences of Motif 1, but it also reports a very large number of false positives (for both motifs).
 On the contrary, even in this complex case, probKMA-based motif discovery remains robust to noise level and curve length, and is able to identify both motifs with a very small number of false positives.
 Similar observations can be made for simulation scenario (2) (see Supplementary Material).